Welcome to the NT Doctors' Health Program

 - A sustainable program must meet the needs of doctors and emphasise access and equity, safety and quality.

-The NT program also links with Doctors' Health SA services, where NT doctors and medical students can access the clinical, education, training and phone advisory services operated in SA.
+Doctors' Health SA supports the implementation of the program which allows NT doctors and medical students to also access the clinical, education, training and phone advisory services operated in SA.

 The doctors' health programs in the NT and SA emphasise the significant health benefits of having a GP in the community.
 A number of NT GPs have completed the 'doctors for doctors' training and are available in Darwin and Alice Springs.